 The Foundation might add staff based on the CDC’s needs: During the 2015-16 Zika epidemic, it hired experts to manage a CDC-backed health program in Puerto Rico.

 “It’s really critical that day-to-day work takes place” even during crisis, Nelson said.

 To that end, the Foundation has made some changes over the years involving members of its programs department, who design and oversee how, exactly, funds are allocated day-to-day in non-crisis situations.

 “We used to have our program folks working on emergency responses,” Nelson said.
 “We changed that a few years ago, because we found that we were pulling our programmatic people to help fill some of the gaps that would occur [during a crisis].
 Now, we have folks who are specifically responsible for emergency responses.”

 “We used to have our program folks working on emergency responses. ...
 Now, we have folks who are specifically responsible for emergency responses.”

 This new team has other work to do during its downtime, he added, but emergencies have been plentiful since its creation.

-The Foundation is currently seeking donations to safeguard the U.S. against coronavirus and support first responders around the world, throughout which there are now over 42,000 cases and counting.
+The Foundation is still seeking donations to limit the spread and effects of the new coronavirus in the U.S., in which there are now at least 3,500 cases and counting.

 💪 Want to help?
-Join the CDC Foundation’s response to coronavirus.
+Join the CDC Foundation’s response to COVID-19.